19 minute read

 This choice is governed by Cache Replacement Policies.

-• The FIFO Approach: Discard what came in first.
-Simple, but often wrong.
+• The FIFO Approach (Queue): Discard what came in first.
+Simple, but often wrong because old data can be popular.

 • The LFU Approach (Least Frequently Used): Discard what is used least often.
 This is superior for items that have long-term popularity but might be accessed sporadically.

 Today we tackle the LFU Cache, one of the most challenging data structures to implement with O(1) efficiency.
-We will explore why it is hard, how to solve it with a linked-list-of-linked-lists, and how it connects to the future of persistent intelligence in AI.
+Unlike LRU, which needs a single list, LFU typically requires managing a dynamic collection of lists or a heap.
+We will explore why it is hard, how to solve it with a “Frequency-Tiered Doubly Linked List” (Linked-List-of-Linked-Lists), and how it connects to the future of persistent intelligence in AI.

 2. The Problem Statement